 A few weeks ago, Oscar winner Jennifer Lawrence’s star-studded wedding had tabloids like TMZ planted in every corner of Rhode Island’s historic Newport, thrusting the coastline community’s majestic mansions into pop culture news.
-Locals lined the famed Bellevue Avenue for a chance to watch limousines and giant SUVs chauffeur members of the celebrity guest list to Belcourt of Newport — a 19th Century Châteauesque mansion owned by Carolyn Rafalian, the founder and CEO of the wildly successful jewelry company Alex and Ani . . . and who also happens to be my cousin.
+Locals lined the famed Bellevue Avenue for a chance to watch limousines and giant SUVs chauffeur members of the celebrity guest list to Belcourt of Newport — a 19th Century Châteauesque mansion owned by Carolyn Rafalian, the founder and CEO of the wildly successful jewelry company Alex and Ani . . . who also happens to be my cousin.

 In November of 2012, Carolyn purchased the long-neglected property and began to pour a remarkable amount of time, attention, and money into the restoration of this American “castle.”